Cars

 Rick Young: man at the wheel Dick

-Young, as he was known in the seventies and eighties, was one of the [in]famous "Beds and Herts" gang, who used to race the BriSCA ovals, towing everywhere there
+Young as he was known when racing in the seventies and eighties, was one of the famous "Beds and Herts" gang, towing everywhere there

-correspondent, journalist, and track photographer.
-He is also a track-chaser and as of August 2010 has clocked up visits to 182 different race tracks.
+correspondent, journalist [regular column in SHORT CIRCUIT MAGAZINE in the UK] and track photographer.
+He is also a track-chaser and as of August 2010 had clocked up visits to 182 different race tracks.
 Without

 Rick this website would be a lot poorer.
-I once got an
+More than once I've had an

-e-mail from a fan and driver who said "Is
+e-mail from a fan or driver who has said 'Is

-grins that, after all this experience, if he wanted to ride a simple
+laughs that despite all this, if he wanted to ride a simple

 Rick's